ysims/TopologyDataGen/DatasetCreation/Voxels/README.md

 ## Load Grid

-If you have a saved numpy array representing a voxel grid and want to view it using matplotlib, run:
+If you have a saved numpy array representing a voxel grid and want to view it using Matplotlib, run:

 ```bash
 python view_grid.py <path/to/grid.npy>